MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class3/module2/module2.rst.txt

 .. image:: ../pictures/module2/pipeline-ok.png
    :align: center
+   :scale: 40%

 When pipeline is finished to execute, make a test with ``Chrome`` and the bookmark ``Arcadia NAP Docker``

-.. note :: Congrats, you deployed NGINX Plus and NAP with a CI/CD pipeline.
-You can check the pipelines in the GitLab if you are interested to see what has been coded behind the scene.
+.. note :: Congrats, you deployed ``NGINX Plus`` and ``NAP`` with a CI/CD pipeline.
+You can check the pipelines in the ``GitLab`` if you are interested to see what has been coded behind the scene.
 But it is straight forward as Ansible modules are provided by F5/NGINX.